 RIPPLE Africa receives many general enquiries each month asking about the conditions of education in Malawi, Africa.
 To help those wishing to learn more, we have provided a page with information about what education is like in Malawi and, most specifically, in the Nkhata Bay District where RIPPLE Africa is based.

-For RIPPLE Africa, one of its three main pillars of activity is education.
 To improve local education in Malawi, RIPPLE Africa supports eight pre-schools, five primary schools, one secondary school, provides a secondary school scholarship scheme, and runs a community library in and around the community of Mwaya, in the Nkhata Bay District of Malawi, Africa.

 Pre-school education provides an important foundation for learning and development.
 The government of Malawi recognises the importance of pre-school education, and encourages communities to set up their own pre-schools, but does not support pre-schools financially.
 With no funds to support pre-schools, most of them are run on a voluntary basis and are unregistered.
 Most teachers work for free, and have no resources to help them teach, lacking the very basics including blackboards and chalk, let alone books and toys which might commonly be associated with pre-school education in the West.
 It is rare that pre-schools have their own school buildings, and many pre-schools share facilities with local churches or other buildings built for a different purpose.
 Not all children have access to pre-school education as access is dependent upon location and upon voluntary community involvement.
 Official data on the number of pre-schools in Malawi is difficult to find because schools are unregistered.